Manhattan: Culture

 Manhattan is well known for its street parades, which celebrate a broad array of themes, including holidays, nationalities, human rights, and major league sports team championship victories.
 The majority of higher profile parades in New York City are held in Manhattan.
 The annual Macy's Thanksgiving Day Parade is the world's largest parade, beginning alongside Central Park and processing southward to the flagship Macy's Herald Square store; the parade is viewed on telecasts worldwide and draws millions of spectators in person.

 Other notable parades including the world's oldest St. Patrick's Day Parade, held annually in March since 1762, the Greenwich Village Halloween Parade in October, and numerous parades commemorating the independence days of many nations.
-Ticker-tape parades celebrating sporting championships won as well as other national accomplishments march northward on Broadway from Bowling Green to City Hall Park in Lower Manhattan, along the Canyon of Heroes.
+Ticker-tape parades celebrating victorious sporting championships as well as other national accomplishments march northward on Broadway from Bowling Green to City Hall Park in Lower Manhattan, along the Canyon of Heroes.
 New York Fashion Week, held at various locations in Manhattan, is a high-profile semiannual event featuring models displaying the latest wardrobes created by prominent fashion designers worldwide.